NorthernMan54/homebridge-alexa/README.md

 ```

 #### deviceList & deviceListHandling
-  - allow or deny devices by name to be exposed to alexa
+  - allow or deny devices by name to be exposed to alexa.
+Values are checked to see if they are contained within the name.  ( Under the covers it is using regex, so more complex options are available )

 ```
 "platforms": [